andrewebdev/django-ostinato/docs-source/ostinato.contentbrowser.rst

 ``ostinato.contentbrowser.views.BrowserView``, and renders a list of custom resource elements.

-The view has a couple of custom properties that provides some meta information to the contentbrowser.
+The view has a couple of custom properties that provide some meta information to the contentbrowser.

 You have to implement a ``get_items`` method for this view.
-This method should return a iterable list of resource items for your browser view.
+This method should return a list of resource items for your browser view.

 .. code-block:: python

     from django.contrib.auth.models import User
     from ostinato.contentbrowser.views import BrowserView

     class UserCard(BrowserView):
         browser_id = "user_card"